florisvanvugt/omega_cpp_py/readme.md

 Core files:

 * `BasicRobot.cpp` and `Robot.cpp` -- contains all the C++ code which controls the robot at a lower level than Python code.
-* `shared_memory_specification.txt` -- specifies the structure of the shared memory.
+* `shared_memory_specification.yaml` -- specifies the structure of the shared memory.
 This is read both by Python and by C++.
 You can freely add your own variables but be careful when you remove existing variables since some of the code may depend on them.
 * `create_c_header.py` -- create the C++ header file which contains the structure of the shared memory for the C++ code
 * `sharedmem.py` -- infrastructure for accessing the shared memory
 * `robot.py` -- contains simple functions to control the robot